zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

 or zones for the scenario will follow the default setup as stated below.
 The `child zone` is the zone to be tested for the scenario.

-`ns.basic02.xa` is a sub zone for out-of-bailiwick name servers for applicable scenario.
+`basic02.xb` is a zone for out-of-bailiwick name servers for applicable scenario.

 * The child zone is `SCENARIO.basic02.xa`.